Skip to contents

 Estimation of organic carbon stocks at 1m and 75 cm depth

 The organic carbon stock is the accumulated organic carbon mass until a provided depth per unit area.
 The default depth of function estimate_oc_stock() is 100.
-If the depth of the samples is provided in cm (as in the example data) this will correspond with 1m.
+If the depth of the samples is provided in cm (as in the example data) this will correspond with 1 meter.
 If the core does not reach the desired depth (standardization depth), it extrapolates the stock to that depth from a linear model between accumulated mass of organic carbon and depth.
-The organic carbon mass of each sample is estimated as:

 OC=DBD*(OCp/100)*h (Equation 1)